utilyre/barbecue.nvim/CONTRIBUTING.md

 - Adopt [Karma](https://karma-runner.github.io/latest/dev/git-commit-msg.html)'s
   git commit conventions.

+- Consider opening a dedicated issue explaining the bug or the missing feature and referring to that issue in the PR.

 ## FAQ

 - How can I keep my branch up to date with `main`?